mellow-moon/LSTM_anomaly_detection/README.md

 # Training

-We will train our model on 2000 epochs and use optimizer Adam and loss function MSE
+We will train our model on 2000 epochs and use optimizer Adam and loss function MSE.

 <img src="img/training.png" width="800"/>